foxglove/mcap/docs/getting-started/overview.md

 ## Convert to MCAP

 If you already have existing ROS data that is not in the MCAP file format, you may want to **convert it into MCAP files**.
+The easiest way to do this is to [install the MCAP CLI tool](https://github.com/foxglove/mcap/tree/main/go/cli/mcap#installing) and use it to [convert your existing bag files](https://github.com/foxglove/mcap/tree/main/go/cli/mcap#bag-to-mcap-conversion).

 ## Read and write MCAP